mgroov/CS579-ReverseEngineering/Week3.md

 # Week 3: Dynamic Analysis
  This week we focused on setting up a dynamic analysis system.
 This focused on a internal network reaching to a secondary virtual machine that acted as a complete internet connection allowing us to run programs without fear of damage spreading to outside systems.
+Throughout this week I learned how to use tools such as procmon wireshark to analyse what malware does as it runs.
 ## Lab 3-1

 #### Executive Summary (Most important takeaways for this malware)\